Hariprasath8064/basic-mern-stack/README.md

-Products Store
+#Products Store

 Products Store is a web application built using the MERN stack (MongoDB, Express.js, React with Vite, and Node.js) that showcases basic CRUD (Create, Read, Update, Delete) operations.
 The application allows users to manage a list of products with ease.

+##Features

+-Add new products

+-View a list of products

+-Update existing product details

+-Delete products

-Technologies Used
+#Technologies Used

-Frontend:
+##Frontend

-Vite: A fast frontend build tool.
+-Vite: A fast frontend build tool.

-React: For building the user interface.
+-React: For building the user interface.

-Backend:
+##Backend

-Node.js: JavaScript runtime for the server.
+-Node.js: JavaScript runtime for the server.

-Express.js: Web framework for building the REST API.
+-Express.js: Web framework for building the REST API.

+-Database

-MongoDB: Database for storing product information.
+-MongoDB: Database for storing product information.